daviddahl/devtools/DevToolsForward.md

 The intention is to add just enough additional process to:

 1. communicate to other interested people what we're up to and how they could jump in or provide feedback
-2. maintain a reasonable schedule
+2. maintain a reasonable schedule for the most important features

 Tying these documents to our frequent releases means that no single document should get large, boring and unwieldy.